-If you are an International Scholar, and intend to drive, you should submit the arrival confirmation form before you apply for a California driver's license.
+All J scholars should submit the arrival confirmation form and wait two weeks before applying for a California driver's license.

 The California drivers license and identification card have been declared as primary identification documents in this state by the California legislature.